kubealex/libvirt-k8s-provisioner/README.md

 In order to keep clusters separated, ensure that you use a different **k8s.cluster_name**,**k8s.network.domain** and **k8s.network.network_cidr** variables.

 ## Rook
-**Rook** setup actually creates a dedicated kind of worker, with an additional volume on **ALL** workers to be used.
-It will be improved to just select a number of nodes that can be coherent with the number of **ceph** replicas.
+**Rook** setup actually creates a dedicated kind of worker, with an additional volume on the VMs that are required.
+Now it is possible to select the size of Rook cluster using **rook_ceph.rook_cluster_size** variable in the settings.
-Feel free to suggest modifications/improvements.

 ## Rancher
-Basic setup is made starting from Rancher documentation, with **Helm** chart.
+Basic setup is made starting from Rancher documentation, with **Helm** chart. **Rancher is not supported on 1.22 at this time**

 ## MetalLB
 Basic setup taken from the documentation.
 At the moment, the parameter **l2** reports the IPs that can be used (defaults to some IPs in the same subnet of the hosts) as 'external' IPs for accessing the applications